RobinJunod/DLAV_DepthEstim/README.md

 ## 0 GLP Depth

-The model choosen for this project is the GLP Depth model.
-This model was chosen due to his really good performence, it's simple structure as weel as it's light weight.
+The model this project is based on is the GLP Depth model [^1].
+This model was chosen due to his really good performence, it's simple structure as well as it's light weight.
 ![image](https://github.com/RobinJunod/DLAV_DepthEstim/assets/82818451/6f4cc877-c9f5-48f9-84a4-2024c6af3263)
 The GLP model has a hierarchical transformer encoder to capture and convey the global context.
 Simultaneously, a lightweight yet powerful decoder generate an estimated depth map while considering local connectivity.